Asabeneh/30-Days-Of-JavaScript/readMe.md

 ### External Script

 Similar to the internal script, the external script link can be on the header or body, but it is preferred to put it in the body.
 First, we should create an external JavaScript file with .js extension.
-All files ending with .js extension.
 All files ending with .js extension are JavaScript files.
 Create a file named introduction.js inside your project directory and write the following code and link this .js file at the bottom of the body.

 ```js
 console.log('Welcome to 30DaysOfJavaScript')